BhasuraSuseen/BhasuraSuseen.github.io/_myprojects/4_myproject.md

 <b>Client -</b> True Story <br>
 <br>
 <div class="row">
         I utilized Unreal Paragon assets and free marketplace assets, along with additional free 3D assets from online marketplaces.
-These were modified using Blender to create an environment with consistent lighting.
+These were modified using Blender to create an environment with consistent lighting inside Unreal.
 I employed free character animations, which I retargeted, modified, blended, and arranged into a montage.
 Additionally, I created animations for a phone and a loot box, as well as particle effects.
-Finally, I completed the camera work, rendering, and post-processing in Adobe After Effects.
+Finally, I completed the camera work, rendering in Unreal, and post-processing in Adobe After Effects.
         <br><br>
         <iframe width="1200" height="600" src="https://www.youtube.com/embed/a2B09rQxUgw" frameborder="0"> </iframe>
         <br>